Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras

-By Proposition \ref{201708231410}, if $A$ is right hwg IG, then Happel's functor $\varpi: \sfD^{\mrb}(\mod^{[0,\ell-1]} A) \to \grSing A$ is fully faithful.
-The aim of Section \ref{fully faithful} is to prove the converse under a mild assumption, which is that the base ring $\kk$ is Noetherian and $A= \bigoplus_{i= 0}^{\ell} A_{i}$ is a finitely generated as $\kk$-module.
+By Proposition \ref{201708231410}, if $A$ is right hwg, then the Happel functor $\varpi: \sfD^{\mrb}(\mod^{[0,\ell-1]} A) \to \grSing A$ is fully faithful.
+The aim of Section \ref{fully faithful} is to prove the converse under the assumption that $A$ is IG and that the base ring $\kk$ is Noetherian and $A= \bigoplus_{i= 0}^{\ell} A_{i}$ is a finitely generated as a $\kk$-module.
 We note that the latter condition is equivalent to assume that $A_{i}$ is finitely generated over $\kk$ for $i = 0,1, \cdots, \ell$.
-We use the assumption only to establish the following lemma.
+We use the assumption only to establish the following lemma and corollary.